 Brazilian jiu-jitsu fights start with both competitors standing to drive the fight to the ground.
-Therefore, BJJ athletes have the choice to do a takedown or pull the guard to transit from standing to the ground.
-However, some competitors prefer pulling the guard rather than performing a takedown; Is this the best option?
+BJJ athletes can do a takedown or pull the guard to transition from standing to the ground.
+However, some competitors prefer pulling the guard rather than performing a takedown.
+Is this the best option?

 Pulling guard is a widespread method in Brazilian jiu-jitsu.
 This article will teach you everything you need to know to pull guard.
 Watch out for anything and everything!

 Brazilian jiu-jitsu is a highly tactical and physically demanding sport in which fighters must control various variables, including their energy.

 Clever jiu-jitsu fighters invited the guard pulling to scale up their gameplay and conserve energy.
 This is because takedowns require a lot of energy and are occasionally ineffective or unexpected.